shmiko/shmiko.github.io/_posts/2016-05-19-googlytics.md

  - Understand how key metrics in the Audience reports are calculated.
  - Recognize how to use the Audience reports to identify new audience targeting opportunities.

+## 5.3 Acquisition Reports
+ - Practice navigating the Acquisition reports.
+ - Understand how key dimensions in the Acquisition reports are collected and reported.
+ - Recognize how to use the Acquisition reports to find basic campaign optimization opportunities.